umeshkaul/ztunnel-under-the-hood/README.md

 1. **CNI Node Agent** (`istio-cni`) opens the pod's network namespace file
 2. **CNI Node Agent** sends the network namespace file descriptor to ztunnel via Unix Domain Socket using `SCM_RIGHTS`
 3. **Ztunnel** receives the file descriptor and uses `setns()` to enter the pod's network namespace
-4. **Ztunnel** creates listening sockets on ports 15008, 15006, and 15001 inside the pod's namespace
+4. **Ztunnel** creates listening sockets inside the pod's namespace
 5. **Ztunnel** returns to its original namespace while the sockets remain bound to the pod's namespace

 The key insight is that while sockets are created in the target namespace, they remain valid and accessible from the host namespace.